EENI Global Business School

 Masters: International Business, Foreign Trade.

-Masters and Doctorate in International Business adapted to the Central Asia Students: Kazakhstan Master International Business, Foreign Trade Kazakhstan, Kyrgyzstan Master Doctorate International Business Kyrgyzstan, Tajikistan, Masters, Doctorate, Modules, International Business, Foreign Trade Tajikistan, Turkmenistan, Masters, Doctorate, Modules, International Business, Foreign Trade Turkmenistan, and Uzbekistan, Masters, Doctorate, Modules, International Business, Foreign Trade Uzbekistan.
+Masters adapted to the Central Asia Students: Kazakhstan Master International Business, Foreign Trade Kazakhstan, Kyrgyzstan Master Doctorate International Business Kyrgyzstan, Tajikistan, Masters, Doctorate, Modules, International Business, Foreign Trade Tajikistan, Turkmenistan, Masters, Doctorate, Modules, International Business, Foreign Trade Turkmenistan, and Uzbekistan, Masters, Doctorate, Modules, International Business, Foreign Trade Uzbekistan.

 The main objective of the Module is to offer a global vision of the Central Eurasian region and the business opportunities in Central Eurasia in order:

-3. To know the business opportunities in the Central Eurasian Countries;
+3. To identify business opportunities in the Central Eurasian Countries

-5. To analyze Foreign Trade and foreign direct investment flows;
+5. To analyze Foreign trade, Logistics and Foreign direct investment flows

 Module intended for all those wanting to specialize in the Central Eurasian Markets.